Can You Go Swimming On Your Period?

 The only time this water pressure may drop while you’re swimming is if you laugh, cough, sneeze, or move around, but any fluid that comes out shouldn’t be noticeable.
 It’s such a small amount of blood each time, the water should dilute it before that happens.

-No, it won’t attract sharks
+No, you won't get eaten by sharks

 Jaws really has done a number on people in the modern day, but we’re here to tell you that period blood does not attract sharks.
 A lot of people joke about it (perhaps unnecessarily), but extensive research has shown that there’s no correlation between shark attacks and menstruating swimmers or divers.
 To date, there have been no reports of people being attacked on their periods, and many people happily take trips and go diving when they’re on their time of the month.